infopark/scrivito_pdf_widget/README.md

     //= require scrivito_pdf_widget

+Note: this must be inserted below `//= require scrivito` in your manifest.

 ## Localization

 The following code represents the default localization for English.
 Copy it to your `en.yml` and change it if necessary: